-140 of 142 libraries gives a small Bookstart suitcase to parents of new borns (from 3 months old) if the baby will be a new member of the library.
+All 137 library organizations with about 744 library locations give a small Bookstart suitcase to parents of new borns (from 3 months old) if the baby will be a new member of the library.
 In the suitcase there are two books and information about reading aloud to baby's.
-In total about 35% of the Dutch babies collected this suitcase in 2020.
-Because of Covid 19, about 10.000 suitcases less then in earlier years.
+In total about 41% (74.500 suitcases) of the Dutch babies collected this suitcase in 2022.